Calculating the vinyl siding cost per square foot with a sample panel and measuring tape.

 Dutch lap siding is very similar but adds a decorative touch.
 Each plank has a concave bevel cut into the top edge, which creates a more distinct shadow line and adds a bit of character and dimension.
 This extra detail comes with a slightly higher price tag, usually ranging from $3–$8 per square foot.
 The choice between them really comes down to personal preference and whether that subtle decorative element is worth the modest increase in cost for your residential siding project.

-Shakes and Other Specialty Styles
+Budgeting for Shakes and Specialty Siding

 If you love the rustic charm of natural wood but not the maintenance, vinyl shakes are a fantastic alternative.
 Designed to replicate the look of cedar shakes, this style adds texture and depth to your home’s exterior.
 It’s a popular choice for accenting gables or for siding an entire home for a craftsman or coastal feel.
 Because of their more complex manufacturing process, vinyl shakes are a premium option, generally costing between $4–$10 per square foot.